![]() |

 Looking east on the original segment of Alton St. near S. Main St., in Santa Ana. |

-Later, little Alton Street would be extended east to Newport Blvd. and then southeast into what's now Irvine.
-It was bisected when that segment of Newport Blvd. became part of the 55 Freeway.
+Later, it appears that Alton Street was extended east to Newport Blvd., then southeast into what's now Irvine, and was bisected when that segment of Newport Blvd. became part of the 55 Freeway.

 As Irvine was developed and grew in the 1960s, 1970s and even into the 2010s, Alton St. was extended yet further and became Alton Ave. and (east of the 55 Freeway) Alton Parkway.
 Several more unconnected segments of Alton were also added to the west in South Santa Ana as more land was developed.
 Today, the western terminus of Alton Ave. is at Susan Street.

-2 comments:
+3 comments:

 I drive Alton every day and never knew this story.
 Thanks!